oscarechobravo/oliverbates/_portfolio/flipgig.md

 The project ran for a little over 2 years.
 My role focused on:
 - Managing the research design, research ethics, recruitment, communications and user research team
+- Managing industry partnerships with Hermes (Evri), Transport for London, Miralis Data and Menzies Distribution
 - Driving worker-led approaches - Co-design of research protocol with workers
 - Working with couriers to understand their lived and working experiences to inform service and platform design
 - Research delivery: reports, papers, stakeholder presentations